Shubhammore71/blockchain-developer-roadmap-ethereum/README.md

 # Blockchain Developer Roadmap - Ethereum 🌐

-A complete guide to becoming a blockchain developer specializing in Ethereum.
-This roadmap covers everything from beginner to advanced levels with curated resources, project ideas, and helpful tools to kickstart your journey.
+A comprehensive guide to becoming a blockchain developer with a specialization in Ethereum.
+This roadmap provides clear guidance from beginner to advanced levels, complete with curated resources, project ideas, and essential tools to kickstart your journey into Web3 development.

 ---